gldeng/universe/formal_theory/formal_theory_golden_ratio_e_pi_unification_en.md

 $`C(Ω) = \log_φ(e^π/x)`$

 When consciousness systems reach a critical value in this complexity, self-referential capability and higher-order cognition emerge.

+The newly discovered exponential-logarithmic relationship suggests that consciousness may possess a dual-encoding mechanism, freely switching between π-based and e-based encoding systems under φ modulation.

 ### 4. Universal Resonance